devplayer0/fyp/report.md

 ![Sample SWO-based trace data in PulseView\label{fig:trace-swo}](img/tracing_swo.png)

-As part of an article about tracing on STM32 platforms, sigrok protocol decoders for the TPIU and ETM were contributed to sigrok.
+As part of an article on tracing with STM32 platforms, sigrok protocol decoders for the TPIU and ETM were contributed to sigrok.
-This article additionally describes the general setup required to start capturing on a microcontroller and viewing this data in PulseView [@stm32_tracing].
+This article additionally describes the general setup required to start capturing traces on a microcontroller and viewing this data in PulseView [@stm32_tracing].
 Figure \ref{fig:trace-swo} shows the TPIU and ETM protocol decoders stacked on top of a UART decoder.

-Note that this is using sample data provided by the author of the article - capturing SWO data at high baud rates (8 megabaud as suggested) proved to be unstable and often corrupted.
+Note that this is using sample data provided by the author of the article: capturing SWO data at high baud rates (8 megabaud, as suggested) proved to be unstable and often corrupted.
 The focus for tracing in this project shifted to the TPIU's synchronous mode, which is not implemented by the TPIU and ETM decoders included with sigrok.